 |All Display Ad files must be provided as high-resolution print-ready files.
 PDF files are preferred; JPEG, TIFF, EPS, or PSD files are also accepted.|

 - Web-linked banner ads embedded into the issue email to get your

 message right into readers’ inbox.

 - Placement on first-come, first-served availability.

 - All Banner Ad files must be provided as web-resolution JPEG or PNG files

 The EPIC is published bimonthly and delivered via email to members.

 Advertisements are accepted on a rolling basis.
-Please contact Kate Blackwelder for deadlines for upcoming issues.
+Please contact the ICEP office for deadlines for upcoming issues.
 Advertisers who wish to run their ads in multiple issues of the EPIC may indicate that on the first insertion order.

 In Every Issue